 We recently had a customer ask what the advantages and disadvantages of having a full dust cap/roof board, for a cornice?
 This is a great question and reveals the fact that there are multiple ways of constructing a cornice.
 Below I’ll try to outline the 3 typical types of cornice construction, all having to do with the ‘ceiling of the cornice’ and how it is braced, and I’ll offer a few advantages and disadvantages of each.

-- This information is especially important when an onsite GC is building the cornice rather than the drapery manufacturer.
+This information is especially important when an onsite GC is building the cornice rather than the drapery manufacturer.
 That’s why we’ve created the free downloadable resource card GC Cornices, just for you.

 3 Types of Cornice Construction

 The Full Dustcap is simple enough.
 As it sounds the full dust cap is usually a ¾ piece of plywood that runs the full length and depth of the valance.
 A full dust cap can be made with varying thicknesses of board and this point is of upmost importance for the drapery manufacture as it dictates the amount of deductions which need to be taken from the drapes.